ezzeldean/Olist-E-Commerce-Operations-Analysis/README.md

 ## 📊 Key Insights (The Story)

-**01. Logistics Challenge:** The delivery delay rate is 7.87%.
+01. **Logistics Challenge:** The delivery delay rate is 7.87%.
 While acceptable, this represents a significant number of unhappy customers.
-**02. Revenue Drivers:* The top revenue-generating categories are "Health & Beauty" and "Watches".
+02. **Revenue Drivers:** The top revenue-generating categories are "Health & Beauty" and "Watches".
 These are high-value, easy-to-ship items.
-**03. Payment Strategy:** Credit Cards are the dominant payment method (75%+).
+03. **Payment Strategy:** Credit Cards are the dominant payment method (75%+).
 Interestingly, credit card orders have a **higher Average Order Value ($163)** compared to Cash/Boleto ($145), suggesting that installment options encourage higher spending.

 📷 Project Visuals